rainbowflesh/rainbowflesh/poop/markdownengineer/Resume/WhoAmI_en.md

 - Web application development:

-    - Use Java, JavaScript, SQL languages.
+    - Make use of the Java, JavaScript, and SQL programming languages.

-    - Experience developing B/S single-page applications using the Spring Boot and Vue.js frameworks; Know how to development desktop application with the Electron framework; Understand microservice architecture application development using the Spring Cloud framework.
+    - Experience with the Spring Boot framework and single-page application development using the Vue.js framework.
+    - Know how to develop desktop / mobile applications using the Electron framework.
+    - Understand the microservice and how to use the Eureka server's discover service.
+    - Understand how to utilize messaging middleware Kafka and distributed coordinator Zookeeper in projects to increase system availability and stability.
+    - Be familiar with ORM frameworks such as JPA, Mybatis-Plus, Bee.
+    - Experience developing front-end and back-end application prototypes quickly.

-    - Familiar with MySQL.
-The use of PostgreSQL, and the use of Redis and MongoDB.
+    - Experience with MySQL, PostgreSQL, Redis, Apache HIVE, and the HDFS file system.

-- Familiar with Hadoop cluster construction; Understand the use of message queue Kafka, distributed coordinator Zookeeper, and computing framework Spark.

-- Familiar with the operation, maintenance, and use of the Linux operating system, have experience in using cloud hosting services; understand anti-crawlers and common security policies.

-- Understand technical writing and documentation; Master Git use; Familiar with the use of Ansible, GitLab CI/CD, Docker.
+- Master the use of Git; Familiar with technical writing.

-- Familiar with the use of scripting languages such as PowerShell, Bash, etc.
+- Understand the usage of scripting languages such as Powershell and Bash, as well as tools such as Ansible, GitLab CI/CD, Docker, etc.

+-

 ## Work Experience